Quick start

 Here, we will show some basic usage of these time properties.

-Without specifying resolution and periodicity, the default initialisation sets these properties to 1 microsecond, to account for any set of datetime values.
-The time anchor property is set to start:
+Without specifying resolution or periodicity, the default initialisation sets these properties to 1 microsecond, to account for any set of datetime values.
+The default is for no offset.
+The time_anchor is set to start:

 print(tf.resolution)